int128/datadog-actions-metrics/README.md

   - See [the official document](https://docs.github.com/en/rest/reference/checks#create-a-check-run) for the possible values of `CONCLUSION` field
 - `github.actions.workflow_run.duration_second`
   - Time from a workflow is started until it is updated
-- `github.actions.workflow_run.queued_duration_second`
-  - Time from a workflow is started until the first job is started
-  - This metric is suitable for monitoring only if it is ensured the first job runs on a self-hosted runner

 It has the following tags: